 - Pull the ladder away.

-Next, fade the ladder but keep the color – note the color of the numbers in the ordered pair.
+Next, the ladder is faded but the color is maintained.
 3 is green so move along the grass to the 3.
 Then yellow 5 so move up 5, towards the sun.

 Finally, the colored numbers are retained but the grass and sun are faded.
 References to the green grass and sun can be used as necessary, even with highlighters on the Jamboard.

 The Jamboard can transition to a handout with matching coordinate planes.
 The grass and sun are faded.
 If a student is stuck, you can return to the Jamboard to model the problem.